jadijadi/lpic1book/content/1103_securing_data_with_encryption.md

 > The above process asked for a prassphrase.
 It is used to secure our key.
 You can create a password and it will be asked each time you want to use this key.

-We have the option to generate keys using different algorithsm, here I used the default RSA and these two keys are created in `~/.ssh/`:
+We have the option to generate keys using different algorithms, here I used the default RSA and these two keys are created in `~/.ssh/`:

 ```text
 [jadi@localhost ~]$ ls .ssh -ltrh